Is The Risk Of Sea Level Rise Affecting Florida Home Prices? A New Study Says Yes

 Other studies have looked at the impact of rising seas on residential properties.

 A 2018 study by the Union of Concerned Scientists found that by 2045 – or near the end of a 30-year mortgage issued now – sea levels are projected to rise enough that nearly 311,000 of today's residential properties in the U.S. will be at risk of chronic flooding.
-Those properties are currently home to more than a half million people.
+Those properties are currently home to more than a half-million people.

 The states with the most homes at risk by the end of the century are Florida, New Jersey and New York, that study found.

-And that approaching risk certainly complicates the math of homebuying.
+And that approaching risk certainly complicates the math of buying a home.

 "Not only are the mortgage loans on these homes at growing risk of default if the value of the properties drops, but each successful sale of one of these homes represents the potential transfer of a major latent financial liability," noted the authors of the Union of Concerned Scientists report.
 "Eventually, the final unlucky homeowners will hold deeds to significantly devalued properties."

-A different study published in 2018 found that sale prices of homes likely to be underwater in the future were affected by whether people in that county believed in climate change or not: "houses projected to be underwater in 'believer' neighborhoods tend to sell at a discount compared to houses in 'denier' neighborhoods," the authors wrote.
+A different study published in 2018 found that sale prices of homes likely to be underwater in the future were affected by whether people in that county believed in climate change: "houses projected to be underwater in 'believer' neighborhoods tend to sell at a discount compared to houses in 'denier' neighborhoods," the authors wrote.

-Of course the steps taken now and in the coming years will determine both how much sea levels rise, and how vulnerable coastal homes are to inundation.
+Of course, the steps taken now and in the coming years will determine both how much sea levels rise and how vulnerable coastal homes are to inundation.